EYH0602/blog/source/_posts/Constants.md

 f \text{ is integrable} \iff f \in \mathrm{im} D.
 $$

-Since $D$ is em epimorphism, by the First Isomorphism Theorem, there exists an unique isomorphism
+Since $D$ is an epimorphism, by the First Isomorphism Theorem, there exists an unique isomorphism
 $$
 \phi : C^1(\mathbb{R}) \big/ \ker D \rightarrow \mathrm{im}D